St Just-in-Roseland to Messack Point circular walk

 There are two types of anemone that you're likely to encounter on Cornish beaches.
 The most common are those that look like red blobs out of the water, known as beadlet anemones; in the water they open into a crown of tentacles.
 The little blue beads around the edge that give them their name are fighting tentacles, used to beat up rival anemones and chase them out of their territory (they can move around on the rocks albeit very slowly).
 The other species is the larger, green-and-purple snakelocks anemone which has tentacles that contain a fluorescent green algae which glows under UV light (should you own a battery-powered UV lamp and be on the beach at night).
 Anemones are very long-lived, often reaching 60-80 years and more.
 They do not age and have the potential to live indefinitely if they are not eaten by predators.

-14. Go through the pedestrian gate on the right of the gate, then bear left from the metal sign to stay in the field and walk downhill parallel to the wall on the right.
+14. Go through the pedestrian gate on the right of the gate (or the main gate if open), then bear left from the metal sign to stay in the field and walk downhill parallel to the wall on the right.
 Continue to the bottom of the field to reach a gate.

 As you descend the hill, there are views across Carrick Roads to Falmouth.